yaus/verilog_demo/assignment_002/README.md

 ** as input parameter

 ## FIFO design
-FIFO can be implement as a circular memory with read & write pointer control
+FIFO can be implement as a circular memory with read & write pointer control.

 ## Memory model

 ```sv
 `timescale 1ns/1ps
 module SRAM